 Viper II and its descendants from Virtual-ON can count as this, too.
 Their models are basically designed to have more powerful weapons and greater speed than Temjin with the downside of having a paper-thin armor.

 Jedi Consulars in both Knights of the Old Republic games, along with well as the Prestige Classes Jedi Master and Sith Lord in the second.
-They get lots of Force powers (three every two levels) and positively silly amounts of Force points to use them with, but they get much fewer Vitality Points than the more combat-oriented class, in addition to getting less feats and skill points.
+They get lots of Force powers (three every two levels) and positively silly amounts of Force points to use them with, but they get much fewer Vitality Points than the more combat-oriented class, in addition to getting fewer feats and skill points.

 When Alex Mercer of Prototype starts, he's a Lightning Bruiser.
 Nothing can hurt him much, and he kills with virtually no effort.
 Suddenly, only several missions in (after only a few following gaining the armor), his defense begins losing its value.
 He still kills like nobody's business and can tackle Thermobaric Tanks, helicopters and even entire buildings with little effort on offense, but even with an upgraded health bar he takes HUGE damage and begins realizing how squishy he truly is.
 The enemy also picks up on this as the game progresses, as he is often interrupted from healing by rocket fire.
 Although this is not so much that he is glass from the start - he can take multiple anti-tank missiles or tank shells after all - but that the enemy is upping its offensive game faster than he is his defensive.